keithbowes/gtk-theme-mist/readme.md

   - Tooltips (what about them?)
   - Notebook, indent inactive tabs (does that mean that inactive tabs are indented or that they should be?)

+## gtk-4.0

+  - shares as much code with gtk-3.0 as possible

 ## Install

 For GTK 2.x: